cubeast-app/connect/README.md

 # Cubeast Connect

+## Warning

+As of now Cubeast Connect is not supported by Cubeast.

 ## About

 Cubeast Connect is a Bluetooth proxy for Windows, MacOS and Linux.
 It uses system native Bluetooth API to provide a Websocket API to connect to Bluetooth devices.